-NPC processes student financial aid refunds through the Higher One system.
-Students have the option of receiving these refunds through the NPC Money Card, by direct deposit into their existing bank account, or by check.
-Students who chose to receive their refund via the NPC Money Card are establishing a bank account through the One Account.
+NPC processes student financial aid refunds through the BankMobile system.
+Students have the option of receiving these refunds through several options, including a BankMobile VIBE checking account, by direct deposit into their existing bank account or by check.
+Students who chose to receive their refund via BankMobile VIBE are establishing a bank account through BankMobile, a division of Customers Bank.

 Questions?
 Call the Business Office, (800) 266-7845, ext.
 7480.
+For more information about your refund options, visit www.npc.edu/financial-aid-disbursement.